 Q: Which are the best places/suburbs to live in Perth as an expat?

 A: There are expats all over Perth – English expats alone make up 10 percent of Perth’s population I believe!
 We live in Mount Lawley which is a suburb about ten minutes north of the city and there are lots of expats people here.
 Other popular areas include Joondalup, Dalkeith, Nedlands and all of the outer ‘new community’ suburbs like Ellenbrook.

 Q: How do you rate the standard of accommodation in Perth?

 A: Everything seems expensive compared to home – partly because of the strong dollar but also because the mining boom has accelerated inflation.
-Perth is also the most isolated city in the world so imported goods are costly.
-Shoes and clothing can be cheap (as long as you’re prepared to shop in mass produced shops like Kmart or Target) and you can get good deals on food if you look out for special offers.
-I would say that most other things are more expensive than the UK – even small items like chocolate bars, stamps, stationary and magazines.
+Perth is also an isolated city globally so imported goods are costly.
+Shoes and clothing can be cheap (as long as you’re prepared to shop in mass-produced shops like Kmart or Target) and you can get good deals on food if you look out for special offers.
+I would say that most other things are more expensive than the UK – even small items like chocolate bars, stamps, stationery and magazines.

 Q: What are the locals like; do you mix mainly with other expats?

 A: We have our Australian family here and we’ve met a few new friends through local events and the school – some expats, some Australian citizens.
 Perth is fairly multicultural and has a great mix of people.